Devices

 A string identifier for the CUDA device in the format [domain]:[bus]:[device], in which domain, bus, and device are all hexadecimal values.
 None for CPU devices.

-A boolean indicating whether or not the device is a CPU device.
+A boolean indicating whether the device is a CPU device.

-A boolean indicating whether or not the device is a CUDA device.
+A boolean indicating whether the device is a CUDA device.

 The context associated with the device.

-A boolean indicating whether or not the device has a CUDA context associated with it.
+A boolean indicating whether the device has a CUDA context associated with it.

 The stream associated with a CUDA device.